Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains: Discussion

-\section{Outlook}

-As announced in the abstract, the scope of this work is limited to reporting on the found solutions.
-Let me discuss the questions left for future research and speculate on possible applications.
+Here is a brief summary of the work.
+I wrote down solutions to Eq.~\eqref{eq:main_equation} for Heisenberg spin chains with periodic boundary conditions and various kinds of anisotropy.
+When searching for these families of charges, I chose parametrizations of MPOs using ideas of symmetry, wrote down a set of algebraic equations on the parameters and solved them using computer algebra.

+MPO charges for XXX and XXZ models have natural parametrizations over points of a sphere.
+Integrals of motions for XXX, XXZ, XX and XY models are proven to be stable under Trotterizations, because they can be generalized to solve Eq.~\eqref{eq:trotterized_main_equation}.
+Most importantly, I was able to find a family of MPO conserved quantities for XYZ model [Eq.~\eqref{eq:XYZ_solution}].
+Other solutions can be obtained from it as limiting cases (though, one should be careful about correctly choosing the limits).

+\subsection{Outlook}

-First of all, the listed solutions should be studied more deeply.
-It is interesting to check if solutions \cref{eq:XXX_solution,eq:XXZ_solution} completely describe all local integrals of motion for XXX and XXZ models.
-That study might as well give insights on combinatorial identities between local charges \cite{Grabowski_1994,Nozawa_2020,Yamada_2023,Fukai_2026}.
+First of all, it is interesting to check if the listed solutions completely describe all local integrals of motion.
+One possible proof direction might be to use the following combinatorial idea.
+MPO operators can be generated by finite-state automata (oriented graphs with labeled edges) \cite{Crosswhite_2008}, each term in the representation of MPO as a sum of Pauli strings corresponds to a path on the automaton (for periodic boundary conditions, a cycle).
+In the case considered in this paper, the vertices of a graph are $\{0,x,y,z\}$, and jumping from one vertex to another corresponds to multiplying a string by $\mathbf{X},\mathbf{Y},\mathbf{Z}$ together with multiplication by scalars.
+Collecting paths corresponding to different weights, one might try to find a combinatorial characterization of local charges and check the known recursive relations \cite{Grabowski_1994,Yamada_2023}.
+That study might as well give new insights on combinatorial identities between local charges \cite{Grabowski_1994,Nozawa_2020,Yamada_2023,Fukai_2026}.

+Also, one might try to check completeness and give explicit characterization to local Floquet solutions of Heisenberg spin chains using MPO families found it this work.

+For Heisenberg spin chains, there is a developed theory of quasi-local charges \cite{Ilievski_2016,Prosen_2013,Prosen_2014,Ilievski_2015,Zadnik_2016}, which carry more information about the system than local charges.
+The information they carry is roughly equivalent to Theormodynamic Bethe ansatz.
+It would be surprising if the solutions found in this work are also complete in the class of quasi-local charges, but probably they are not.

-Suppose that the completeness of the family of the integrals of motion is proven.
-This result can help developing new methods for studying integrability.
-Given a quantum state $\rho$, its trajectory in time would be completely characterized by the set of average values $\langle \mathcal{M}(\theta,\rho) \rangle_{\rho}$.
-It would then be possible to study the dynamical properties of the model it terms of function $(\theta,\phi)\mapsto\langle \mathcal{M}(\theta,\rho) \rangle_{\rho}$ defined on a sphere.
-This function can be easily computed for product states or for matrix product states, sometimes even in the thermodynamic limit.
+Suppose that the completeness of some family of integrals of motion $\mathcal{M} = \mathcal{M}(\theta)$ dependent on parameter $\theta$ is proven.
+This result can help in developing new methods for studying dynamics of integrable models.
+Given a quantum state $\rho$, the set of average values $\langle \mathcal{M}(\theta) \rangle_{\rho}$ is conserved during evolution and might completely characterize state's trajectory in time.
+It would then be possible to study dynamical properties of the model it terms of function $\theta\mapsto\langle \mathcal{M}(\theta) \rangle_{\rho}$ defined on the parameter space (for example, a sphere).
+If each $\mathcal{M}(\theta)$ is in MPO form, this function can be efficiently computed for product states or for matrix product states, sometimes also in the thermodynamic limit.